aceisace/Raspberry-Pi-Setup/README.md

 * Expand the filesystem
 * Make 'sudo' require a password to improve security of the Pi
 * Update and upgrade the system to the latest version, replacing old files with new ones.
 * Prevent the screen from sleeping after timeout.
-HDMI screens
 * Delete Wolfram Alpha and Libreoffice to save a lot of space (~ 1 GB)

 ## Usage